 Jess is on maternity leave in 2020 looking after her baby girl.

-Having previously been a residential volunteer and ad hoc Sessional Worker at Jamie’s Farm, Hereford, Laura is now covering Jess’ maternity leave as Therapy Coordinator.
-She loves putting her passions and values into practice here on the farm in the beautiful Herefordshire wilds, and can usually be found having a walk and a chat with a visiting young person, holding a group meeting, or generally getting herself (and other people) caked in mud.
+Laura began her time at Jamie’s Farm at the Hereford site and is now based at Lewes.
+She loves putting her passions and values into practice on the farm, and can usually be found having a walk and a chat with a visiting young person, holding a group meeting, chopping logs, singing round the fire, or generally getting herself (and other people) caked in mud.

 Emily makes sure that the Farm is ready for the arrival of young people by coordinating with the team, making sure we have everything for the visits.
 As well as supporting Mark out on the farm when things are busy, she also supports Mati in the kitchen making delicious dinners for the young people who have had a busy day on the farm.